DOES YOUR GARAGE DOOR OPENER NOT CLOSE OR OPEN YOUR DOOR COMPLETELY? TRY THESE QUICK FIXES BEFORE YOU CALL…

-Inspect the photo eyes.
+Inspect your garage door photo eyes.
 All garage door openers manufactured since 1993 are required to have properly functioning safety photo eyes.
-These should be located at the bottom of either side of your garage door, no higher than 6″ off the ground.
-Insure these photo eyes are looking at each other.
-If a light it blinking, try to realign them.
-Sometime the photo eye can be bumped by a trash cat, child, cat, etc. and simply needs to be realigned to look straight at the other eye.
-Also inspect for spiderwebs.
-If a web is formed over the photo eye, the device safety device is detecting something between the safety beams and will not allow the door to close.
+These should be located at the bottom of either side of your garage door, no higher than 6″ off the ground, and insure that these photo eyes are looking at each other.
+If you see a light blinking, try to realign them.
+Sometimes the photo eyes can be moved by a trash cat, child, cat, etc., and they simply need to be realigned to look straight at each other.
+Also, inspect for spiderwebs.
+If a web is formed over the photo eye, the safety device is detecting something between the safety beams and will not allow the door to close.

 GARAGE DOOR OPENER REPAIRS ON ALL MAKES AND MODELS

-Did you recently discover your garage door opener not functioning properly?
-We don’t give much thought to the garage door opener we use everyday until it stops working!
-The garage door opener is one of the more complicated components of the complete garage door system.
+Did you recently discover your garage door opener is not functioning properly?
+We don’t give much thought to the garage door opener we use every day until it stops working!
+Garage door openers are one of the more complicated components of the complete garage door system.
 The most popular types of openers include: